dijsilva/spectroscopy-analysis-tool/README.md

 # The project is in progress...

-## A graphical user interface for building mathematical models with chemometrics data
+## A tool for to develop mathematical models with chemometrics data
 A set of algorithms for the purpose of performing sample predictions and classifications using spectroscopy data

 ### Algorithms that can already be used: